dartmouth-cs52/dartmouth-cs52.github.io/index.md

 ### Class:

   - 2A Classes will meet Tuesday and Thursday (2:25-4:15pm).<br>
-  - X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours.<br>
+  - X-hours are 4:35-5:25pm on Wednesday and will be used as TA/Lab hours and Workshops.<br>
   - Location: LSC 200

 ![](assets/imgs/lsc200.jpg){: .fancy }